koengr/QCforBusiness/_part1/chapter_3.md

 algorithm is a purely mathematical description that describes precisely how numbers should be manipulated.
-It could tell which two numbers must be multiplied, what function must be evaluated, or how an image must be adjusted.
+It could tell which two numbers must be multiplied, what function must be evaluated, or how an image must be transformed.
 However, different computers can use different types of processors and memory, and an algorithm does not describe how these operations are done *on a specific computer.* This is where software comes into play: it describes precisely what computer instructions must